ToiLaBao2004/DoAnCNTT/README.md

 Inventory and product categorization.<br>
 Invoice and supplier tracking.<br>
 Comprehensive sales and revenue reporting.<br>
-## System Architecture
-### Entity-Relationship Diagram (ERD)
-The system is based on a well-defined ERD that models entities such as customers, employees, products, orders, and suppliers, along with their relationships.<br>
 ## Features
 ### 1. Customer Management
 Add, update, and search for customer information.<br>